franzmornau/Traffic-Accident-Hotspots-and-Patterns/README.md

 ### *Extending a project by Gulom Saidov*

-The city of Seattle publicly provides comprehensive data on traffic, collisions, streets & thier conditions and more.
+The city of Seattle publicly provides comprehensive data on traffic, collisions and streets & their conditions.
 In a first step we dig into timline patterns in the collision data.
 Further steps will look into accident hotspots in the city and their development over time.

-# **Project Goal (step 1):**
+# **Project Goal:**

 - Explore accident data provided by the city of Seattle (2004 - 2019)
 - Find time patterns by zooming into the timeline and comparison of time slices over all years